pdeschen/wuff-wiki/Eclipse-RCP-application.md

 In this tutorial we show how to build Eclipse RCP application with wuff.

+The compilable examples corresponding to this tutorial are located in [tutorial examples](../tree/master/tutorialExamples) sources.

 1. Create folder "tutorials/MyRcpApp", create file "build.gradle" in it, insert code:

   ```groovy